Mazzz-zzz/plugin-elizaos-compchembridge/README.md

 A working Eliza AI agent enhanced with a custom Gaussian Knowledge Graph plugin for computational chemistry analysis.
 This project demonstrates natural language interaction with quantum chemistry data through automatic file processing and semantic knowledge graphs.

+Note: A this plugin only with with eliza version before version v1.0.0.
+For convenience and ease of running, the plugin has already been installed in the eliza folder.
+You would run it the same way as running v0.25.9.
+Once you cd into the eliza folder, run `pnpm install` and then `pnpm start`.

 ## 🎯 What It Does

 - **Automatic Processing**: Monitors `example_logs/` for Gaussian files and processes them automatically